Pour de l’assistance ou des renseignements en français, veuillez contacter email@example.com.

-Massage Therapy consists primarily of hands-on manipulation of the soft tissues of the body, specifically, the muscles, connective tissue, tendons, ligaments and joints for the purpose of optimizing health.
+Massage Therapy consists primarily of hands-on manipulation of the soft tissues of the body, specifically, the muscles, connective tissue, tendons, ligaments and joints, for the purpose of optimizing health.

-- Successfully complete CMTO’s Certification Examinations.
+- Complete CMTO’s Certification Examinations.

-- Demonstrate that they are a Canadian citizen, a permanent resident of Canada, or authorized under theImmigration and Refugee Protection Act(Canada) to engage in the practice of Massage Therapy.
+- Demonstrate they are permitted to work in Ontario by providing evidence of Canadian citizenship, permanent residency in Canada, or authorization under the Immigration and Refugee Protection Act(Canada) to engage in the practice of Massage Therapy.

 - Provide proof of professional liability insurance.

 - Satisfy the Registration Committee that their past and present conduct provide reasonable grounds for the belief that they:

 - Will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law;

 - Do not have any physical or mental condition or disorder that could affect their ability to practise Massage Therapy in a safe manner; and